calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 - amount is the fee deductible
 - expiry is the expiry of signature

-**deductBalance process:**
+### deductBalance process:

 1. nextFee check: checks if the schema has an incoming fee increment; if so, updates currentFee to nextFee. nextFee will apply for this txn.
-2. checks that `amount` matches the schema fee exactly; else reverts.
-3. checks that verifier has sufficient USD8 balance on the contract to pay for verification
-4. verifies signature provided; to ensure that the verifier did indeed sign-off on this verification request
+2. verifies signature provided; to ensure that the verifier did indeed sign-off on this verification request
-5. updates verifier nonce
+3. updates verifier nonce

-6. calculates `votingFee` and `protocolFee` based on `amount`
+4. If the schema fee is non-zero:
+    - check that `amount` matches exactly to schemaFee; else revert
+    - check that verifier's balance is >= `amount`; else revert
+    - calc. protocol and voting fee

-7. checks if schema has a non-zero `poolId` tag; if it does, `_bookSubsidy()` is executed:
+4.1.
+For VotingController: **checks if schema has a non-zero `poolId` tag; if it does, `_bookSubsidy()` is executed:**
     - gets subsidyPct for the verifier, based on his MOCA staked
-    - calc. subsidy applicable [could be 0]
+    - calc. subsidy applicable
-    - if non-zero subsidy, book subsidy accrued -> `_epochPoolSubsidies` & `_epochPoolVerifierSubsidies`
+    - book subsidy accrued -> `_epochPoolSubsidies` & `_epochPoolVerifierSubsidies`
-    - if 0 subsidy -> skip
     - Increment protocol & voting fees, for the pool associated w/ this schema: `_epochPoolFeesAccrued:{feesAccruedToVoters,feesAccruedToProtocol}`
     - `_epochPoolFeesAccrued` mapping is needed to track how much `USD8` was accrued to each pool
     - referencing this value, to know how much `esMoca` to deposit per pool via `VotingController.depositRewards(uint256 epoch, bytes32[] calldata poolIds)`